GeostatsGuy/GeostatsPy/README.md

 ##### geostatspy.geostats Functions

-Numerical methods in GSLIB (Deutsch and Journel, 1998) translated to Python:
+Numerical methods, functions in GSLIB (Deutsch and Journel, 1998) translated to Python:

-31. **correct_trend** - correct the order relations of an indicator-based trend model
+31. **correct_trend** - correct the order relations of an indicator-based trend model with L1 normalizer at each grid location to impose probability closure
-32. **backtr** - GSLIB's backtr function  to transform a distribution
+32. **backtr** - GSLIB's backtr function to transform a distribution with a provided 2 column transformation table for back transformation from Gaussian to original data space
-33. **declus** - GSLIB's DECLUS program reimplimented for cell-based declustering in 2D
+33. **declus** - GSLIB's DECLUS program reimplimented for cell-based declustering in 2D to calculate data weights to debias spatial data
 34. **gam** - GSLIB's GAM program reimplimented for variogram calculation with regular data in 2D
 35. **gamv** - GSLIB's GAMV program reimplimented for variogram calculation with iregular data in 2D
 36. **varmapv** - GSLIB's VARMAP program reimplimented for irregularly spaced spatial data in 2D